giry-dev/mangrove-docs/docs/strat-lib/technical-references/code/strategies/offer_forwarder/abstract/Forwarder.md

 modifier mgvOrOwner(contract IERC20 outbound_tkn, contract IERC20 inbound_tkn, uint256 offerId)
 ```

-modifier to enforce function caller to be either Mangrove or offer owner
+modifier to enforce function caller to be offer owner or MGV (for use in the offer logic)

 ### constructor